json-schema-org/json-schema-spec/jsonschema-core.md

 type `application/schema+json`.

 The `$schema` keyword SHOULD be used in the document root schema object, and MAY be used in the root schema objects of embedded schema resources.
-It MUST NOT appear in non-resource root schema objects.
+When the keyword appears in non-resource root schema object, the behavior is undefined.

-If present in the document root schema, an implementation MUST process the schema in accordance with the associated dialect.
+If present in the resource root schema, an implementation MUST process the schema in accordance with the associated dialect.

+If absent from the resource root schema, and no parent dialect is defined, the schema MUST be processed with the following priorities:

-If absent from the document root schema, and an `application/schema+json` media type with a `schema` parameter is available, then the schema MUST be processed in accordance with the dialect indicated by the `schema` parameter.
+1. If the implementation accepts media type parameter inputs, and an `application/schema+json` media type with a `schema` parameter is available, then the schema MUST be processed in accordance with the dialect indicated by the `schema` parameter.

-For cases where the `$schema` keyword is absent from the document root, no media type is provided, and/or the media type has no `schema` parameter, an implementation MAY offer a mechanism for the user to explicitly set the dialect.
+2. An implementation MAY offer a mechanism for the user to explicitly set the dialect.

 If the dialect is not specified through one of these methods, the implementation MUST refuse to process the schema, as with unsupported required vocabularies.